 Printer Friendly Version

-Acute myeloid leukemia (AML) refers to a set of leukemias that arise from a myeloid precursor in the bone marrow.
-There is a high incidence of relapse, which has prompted research into a variety of post-remission strategies using either allogeneic or autologous hematopoietic stem cell transplantation (HSCT).
-HSCT refers to a procedure in which hematopoietic stem cells are infused to restore bone marrow function in cancer patients who receive bone-marrow-toxic doses of cytotoxic drugs with or without whole body radiotherapy.
+Acute myeloid leukemia (AML) refers to leukemias that arise from a myeloid precursor in the bone marrow.
+There is a high incidence of relapse, which has prompted research into various post-remission strategies using either allogeneic or autologous hematopoietic stem cell transplantation (HSCT).
+HSCT refers to a procedure in which hematopoietic stem cells are infused to restore bone marrow function in cancer patients who receive bone-marrow-toxic doses of drugs with or without whole body radiotherapy.

 Hematopoietic Stem-Cell Transplantation